 You need to have relevant prior experience with vulnerable client groups.
 These could include drug and alcohol users; children; elderly people and people living with dementia, for example.

 What qualifications do I need to apply?

 Your first degree does not necessarily have to be in fine art.
-We have had students with undergraduate degrees in Zoology, Psychology and Social Work, but they were all practising artists.
-We are looking for evidence of a strong artistic practice and your sense of identity as a practising artist.
+We have had students with undergraduate degrees in Zoology, Psychology and Social Work, but they all had an ongoing personal art practice.
+We are looking for evidence of strong artistic skills.

 What’s the deadline to apply for this course?